Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Re-use empty thread spools.
 Fasten a row of them jammed shoulder to shoulder inside a kitchen cabinet door and you've got yourself an instant knife holder.
 The handles of the cutting tools will rest on the spools while the implements' blade fits through the gaps between each set of the wooden rollers.
 Attach the spools to the cabinet door with both screws (through each roller's center) and glue (on the base of the discarded thread holders) for safety.
-You may also want to run a second full or partial row of spools under the first as added security for your butcher and other extra long knives.
-A coat of varnish, shellac, or paint that matches the inside of the cabinet finishes the project.

 I needed a safe and readily available storage spot for a kitchen knife with a 6 1/2-inch blade.
 All the slots on my wood knife block were full.
-I used a padded eyeglass pouch-type case/holder and glued it to the side of the knife block.
-It was a perfect fit on the knife block.
-The padding inside the pouch kept the sharp knife blade protected plus it did not take up that much space.

 This is a page about storing kitchen knives.
 Storing kitchen knives properly will not only prevent accidents, but also extend the life of these tools.